thegetty/mummy-portraits-2/transmittal-text/markdown/21-Bibliography-APPEAR2-TR.md

 id: Töpfer 2017

 full: Töpfer, Susanne.
 2017.
-“Theory and Practice/Text and Mummies: The Instructions of the ‘Embalming Ritual.’”
-In *The Light of Archeological Evidence in Burial and Mortuary Practices in Late Period and Graeco-Roman Egypt*: *Proceedings of the International Conference held at Museum of Fine Arts, Budapest, 17–19 July 2014*, edited by K. A. Kóthay.
+“Theory and Practice/Text and Mummies: The Instructions of the ‘Embalming Ritual’ in the Light of Archaeological Evidence.”
+In *Burial and Mortuary Practices in Late Period and Graeco-Roman Egypt*: *Proceedings of the International Conference held at Museum of Fine Arts, Budapest, 17–19 July 2014*, edited by K. A. Kóthay.
+Museum of Fine Arts, Budapest.

 id: Totelin 2016